105 Addison Ave.

 Please make sure that we know about ALL medications (prescription and nonprescription drugs including vitamins, supplements, herbs and “recreational” drugs) that you are taking.
 Certain medications reduce your ability to form a blood clot, thereby increasing your risk of bruising and or bleeding.
 These medications will also slow your recovery so that you look worse than necessary.

 For some patients, it may not be possible to discontinue a medication which is why we recommend that you discuss stopping medications with your primary care physician or Drs.
 Lieberman or Parikh.

 For most patients, our practice recommends stopping these medications two weeks prior and one week after a procedure:

 Many of these medications or supplements take several days to completely clear from your system.
 Please talk to your primary doctor or to Drs.
 Lieberman & Parikh to ensure that it is safe to stop these medications.

 Safe & Effective Pain Medications

 If you need any minor pain medication, please take acetaminophen (Tylenol) or another non-aspirin medication.
 Tylenol has a comparable pain relief potential to that of aspirin.
 If you are allergic to Tylenol, please let our staff know so we can offer a substitute.

-A well-known homeopathic remedy used to reduce post-traumatic bruising and swelling.
-Arnica Montana can be taken orally or applied topically.
+A well-known homeopathic remedy used to reduce post-traumatic bruising and swelling, Arnica Montana can be taken orally or applied topically.
 It is available for purchase at L&P Aesthetics.

 - Topically – SinEcch™ – available at health food stores